THE DR ANN O'HEAR ARCHIVE

 Section 9 focuses on published works containing material on, or relevant to, Ilorin slavery and its aftermath.
 It provides selected text and summarised material on Ilorin from hard-to-find works, plus bibliographies related to the topic.

-Section 10 contains two specific sets of unpublished authored works: the complete text of several papers on Ilorin and its surrounding area by Dr. Susan J. Watts; and notes on a number of undergraduate research dissertations on Ilorin.
+Section 10 contains a select list of published papers on Ilorin and its surrounding area by Dr. Susan J. Watts; and notes on a number of undergraduate research dissertations on Ilorin.
+It also provides a brief note on E. Adeniyi Oroge’s pioneering study of slavery in Yorubaland (1971).

-Section 11 consists of an appendix providing a general bibliography of my published and unpublished works, not confined to slavery and related topics.
+Section 11 consists of an appendix providing a general bibliography of my published and unpublished works and collections, not confined to slavery and related topics.

 A Note on Tape Recording of Interviews

-In most cases, the formal interviews that I conducted or that were conducted by my associates on my behalf were not tape-recorded.
+In most cases, the formal interviews that I conducted or that were conducted by my associates on my behalf were not tape recorded.
 My associates and I took these decisions for several reasons.
 First, there were practical difficulties.
 Second, many informants were unfamiliar with technological gadgets, and therefore nervous of them.
 Third was the fact that slavery and associated topics have been a matter of great sensitivity in Ilorin.
-For this sensitivity, see, for example, O’Hear, “Elite Slaves in Ilorin in the Nineteenth and Twentieth Centuries”, International Journal of African Historical Studies, vol. 39, no. 2 (2006), page 269 onwards.
+For this sensitivity, see, for example, O’Hear, “Elite Slaves in Ilorin in the Nineteenth and Twentieth Centuries,” International Journal of African Historical Studies, vol. 39, no. 2 (2006), page 269 onwards, reproduced in section 2 of the O’Hear Archive.
 Careful note taking and observation during interviews plus follow-up discussions were methods used to ensure that transcripts were as clear and accurate as possible.

 I specialised in African history as an undergraduate (1962‒1965) at the University of Birmingham, UK, where the Centre of West African Studies was established in 1963 by pioneering historian of West Africa J. D. Fage.
 Following this, I spent two years as a graduate volunteer teacher in what was then the Mid West of Nigeria (1965‒1967), teaching the new West African history syllabus to school certificate level, as well as other subjects.
 For some time, up to the outbreak of the Nigerian civil war and the invasion of the Mid West, I was acting principal of my school.